 Each year a selection of Moscow’s top restaurants opens their doors for three days of master classes and tasting sessions, open to all the family (there’s usually a special entertainment zone with a children’s menu).
-There are also zones dedicated to different types of food and drink, DJ’s and music to create a party atmosphere.
+There are also zones for different types of food, drink, and music to create a party atmosphere.
 Around 200 different masterclasses are on offer, for both Russian and international foods.
 The 2019 Taste of Moscow takes place 27–30 June.

 June: Wild Mint Folk Festival

 This large, open-air world folk music festival takes place in the Ethnomir complex in Moscow every summer.
 Over several days, Russian and international musicians perform a variety of folk-based genres – afro-beat, ethno-jazz, raga, Russian folk – and there are also food stalls, markets, and body and soul workshops.
 The 2019 festival will take place 28–30 June.

 This big, open-air rock festival focuses on Russian rock bands.
 Nashestvie is organized by Russian rock station Nashe Radio (the station responsible for Russian’s major rock music chart ‘Chart Dozen’).
 The festival’s name means ‘invasion’ in Russian but many people call the festival the ‘Russian Woodstock’.
 It’s a good place to see both established and up-and-coming musicians from around Russia and neighboring states.
 The 2019 festival takes place 5–7 July.